HexiumOS/Hexium/docs/syscalls.md

-# Syscall API for Infinity oS
+# Syscall API for Infinity OS

 ## The basics